Holt Mcdougal the Prince and the Pauper Reading Strategies

 Lord Hertford took the newspaper and read:

-Prince-and-Pauper-(OCR)-16 He turned to Tom.
+He turned to Tom.
 "I asked y'all.
 Your Majesty, many days ago, simply you didn't tell me."

 "I don't know what the Great Seal is, and I don't know where it is," said Tom.